Close ModalClose Modal

 By Christian Roemer

-If you’re sitting on a treasure trove of negatives and you’re not sure what to do with them, the answer is easy: digitize them!
 Negatives are actually amazing little pieces of film, and they have tons of uses that you might not know about.
-For example, you can take them to the pharmacy and get copies of your favorite pictures, blow them up to make posters of your face like this guy, and even turn them into a cool hair bow (We don’t recommend the last one unless you don’t plan to ever use your negatives again).
+For example, you can take them to the pharmacy to get copies of your favorite pictures and gift them to friends or create art projects like these photo centerpieces.

 But…

-Option 1 (>$150 + Time)
+Option 1: At-Home Film Scanning (>$150 + Time)

 What I’m trying to say is, unless you’re a technology buff who loves buying single-use machines that are bad for the environment, then by all means, digitize your negatives yourself.
 It’s not really cost-effective, time-efficient, or particularly fun, but you do you.